Trust Me, You'll Want to Change These 22 iPhone Settings

-No matter how long you've had your iPhone, there are always settings to explore that can make it work better for you.
+The depths of your iPhone are almost endless.
+No matter how long you've had it, there's always something to learn that improves your life a little bit.

-Maybe you're looking to declutter your home screen or you want to conserve a little more battery throughout your day.
-Although some settings are straightforward, others are hidden deep with your iPhone, so you need to know where to look.
+Want to declutter your home screen?
+Use your battery a little less throughout the day?
+Although some of the settings in iOS are straightforward, others are hidden deep with your iPhone, so you need to know where to look.

-Whatever it is you want to do to improve your iPhone experience, we've got a list of 22 settings you'll want to explore on iOS -- at least one of them is sure to help.
+Tweaking these 22 iOS settings can optimize your iPhone performance, make it more accessible or customize it to your lifestyle, among other possibilities you may never have expected.
+That secret button?
+It's number 2.

 And if you want to take a sneak peek into the future, check out what Apple has planned for iOS 16 in the fall, including all the new major features that will be available on iOS 16 and which devices will be compatible with iOS 16.
 You can also get your hands on a beta version of iOS 16 right now.